 - Big Earth data analytics for supporting climate change, oceanography, environmental science, natural hazards and public health research and applications.

 - Advances of new Earth observation technologies ranging from new satellite sensors to small unmanned aerial systems (sUAS).

 - Innovative approaches focusing on heterogeneous Big Earth data fusion with other data sources such as Big Social Data for advancing scientific discovery and practices in society.

 - Other research, development, education, and visions related to Big Earth Data analytics

 - March 1, 2021 Publication

 Please note that the manuscript will be reviewed upon submission and the accepted paper will be published online.
 Each paper will receive comments from at least two peer reviewers.
 The special issue will include a maximum of 8 papers.

 We look forward to your contributions.
 Please do not hesitate to contact the Guest Editors in case of questions.

 Manuscript Submission Information

-Please visit the Instructions for Authors page before submitting a manuscript.
-When the manuscript is well prepared, please submit through Editorial Manager System and choose the right Special Issue.
-All APCs will be waived for invited manuscripts submitted to the Big Earth Data.
-If you need further assistance regarding on this matter, please contact the Editorial Office on this email address: TBEDfirstname.lastname@example.org.
+Please visit the Instructions for Authors page before submitting your manuscript.
+Once you have finished preparing your manuscript, please submit it through the Taylor & Francis Submission Portal, ensuring that you select the appropriate Special Issue.
+Publication charges (APCs) will be waived for invited manuscripts submitted to the Big Earth Data.
+If you need a waiver code, please contact the Editorial Office ([email protected]) before papers are submitted.